vks007/public-projects/README.md

 # public-projects
-Contains projects which are publicly available
+Contains projects relating to microcontrollers, home automation and sensors